HubSpot/Singularity/Docs/reference/api.md

 - - -
 #### **GET** `/api/history/request/{requestId}/tasks`

-Retrieve the history for all tasks of a specific request.
+Retrieve the history sorted by startedAt for all inactive tasks of a specific request.

 ###### Parameters